adamjcampbell/AsyncMeeting/README.md

 ### Timeouts

-If the coordination happens indirectly i.e. not called directly in the test, it may be beneficial to use a timeout to prevent test deadlock.
+If the coordination happens indirectly i.e. not called directly in the test, it may be beneficial to use a timeout to prevent indefinite suspension.
 A timeout can be configured by passing a duration to `AsyncMeeting`.

 ```swift